gromnitsky/gerald-of-wales__the-conquest-of-ireland/src/main.md

 yoke by force of arms and the terrors of cruelty?
 While people are yet proud and rebellious, they must be subdued by all manner of means, without regard to feelings of pity; but when they have submitted, and are ready to obey, then they may be treated with all kindness, so that due order be taken for their government.

-In this case mercy may be shewn, in the other cruelty; in the one there is room for pity-the other only admits of severity.
+In this case mercy may be shewn, in the other cruelty; in the one there is room for pity--the other only admits of severity.
 Raymond argues with wonderful mildness, as if we had already subjugated these nations, and we had only to do with treating them kindly, or as if our enemies were so few, that, with such valour as ours, it matters not that we augment their numbers, whereas the whole population of Ireland are